Self-consistent Hartree-Fock-Bogoliubov approach for bosons: self-eliminating divergence and pure pair condensate: Temperature dependence of physical observables

 Having obtained the solution to the system of equations \eqref{eq:CoupledSysU}, we now proceed to analyze the thermodynamic properties of a non-ideal Bose gas.
 Before doing so, let us briefly recall that for an ideal gas, the temperature dependence of the condensate density $n_{0}$ and the critical temperature $T^{\textrm{IBG}}$ are given by the following expressions:

 where $k_{B}$ is the Boltzmann constant and $\zeta(x)$ is the Riemann zeta function.

 Fig.~\ref{fig:dens} shows the temperature dependence of the condensate fraction for an ideal Bose gas, the PA and the SSED obtained from the coupled equations of the HFB approach.
+For comparison, Fig.~\ref{fig:dens} also displays Monte Carlo results taken from Ref.~\cite{Prokof'ev_PRA_2004}.
 The curves for the PA and SSED are obtained by numerically solving equation \eqref{eq:numbpartU}, which ensures the conservation of the total particle number.
 A notable feature of the presented dependencies is the retrograde behavior of the condensate density, which decreases to zero at $T=T^{\textrm{IBG}}$ following a reversal point at certain temperature $T=T_r$.
 While this behavior is qualitatively similar across different theoretical approaches (PA and SSED), the reversal temperature $T_{r}$ exhibits quantitative dependence on both the approximation used and the specific gas parameters.
 In particular, the dependencies of $T_{r}$ and the condensate fraction at this temperature on the gas parameter are demonstrated in Fig.~\ref{fig:reversalTemperature}.
-In the framework of PA, we observe a non-monotonic behavior of the condensate fraction at $T_{r}$, as also reported in \cite{Vianello_2024_ScientRep}.
+In the framework of PA, we observe a non-monotonic behavior of the condensate fraction on interaction strength, as also reported in \cite{Vianello_2024_ScientRep}.
 The nontrivial temperature dependence of the condensate fraction is clearly a consequence of the nonlinear structure of equation \eqref{eq:numbpartU}.

 The aforementioned retrograde temperature dependence is reflected in other thermodynamic quantities, including the chemical potential $\mu$, entropy $S$, and pressure $P$, as shown in Fig.~\ref{fig:chem}.
 The chemical potential of the normal state of the interacting Bose gas was computed numerically from \eqref{eq:specNormstate}.
 To plot the entropy, we employed Eq.~\eqref{eq:entropy} with the corresponding substitutions of \eqref{eq:specgless}, \eqref{eq:specSSED}, and \eqref{eq:specNormstate}.
 As for the pressure in the normal and degenerate states, we addressed the corresponding equations \eqref{eq:pressurePH}, \eqref{eq:pressureSSED}, and \eqref{eq:pressureNS}.
 In both approaches (PA and SSED), the pressure of the interacting gas demonstrates a slight quantitative deviation from that of the ideal gas, while remaining positive throughout the entire temperature range.
 Moreover, the pressure difference between the interacting and ideal gases is smaller in the presence of a condensate than in the normal state.